pradipece/Contact_Book_Management_System/README.md

 File Structure:

-Organize your project into multiple Python files, each dedicated to specific features or functionalities.
+Organize the project into multiple Python files, each dedicated to specific features or functionalities.

 Application Design:

-Create a simple architecture or design plan for the application.
-You may use any tool to draw the plan or sketch it by hand and include the image in the project folder.
-Visual representations of your plan are encouraged.
+Created a simple architecture or design plan for the application.
+Use any tool to draw the plan  and include the image in the project folder.

 ![alt text](docs/images/image2.png)